 Your doctor may suspect adenomyosis based on:

-In rare instances, your doctor may take a biopsy of endometrial tissue — a sample of cells from your uterine lining for testing — to verify that your abnormal uterine bleeding isn't associated with any other serious condition.
+In some instances, your doctor may take a biopsy of endometrial tissue — a sample of cells from your uterine lining for testing — to verify that your abnormal uterine bleeding isn't associated with any other serious condition.
 However, such a biopsy won't help your doctor confirm a diagnosis of adenomyosis.
-The only way to be certain of a diagnosis of adenomyosis is to examine uterine tissue using a microscope after removal of the uterus (hysterectomy).
+The only way to be certain of adenomyosis is to examine uterine tissue using a microscope after removal of the uterus (hysterectomy).

 Many women have other uterine diseases that cause signs and symptoms similar to adenomyosis, making adenomyosis more difficult to diagnose.
 Such conditions include fibroid tumors (leiomyomas), uterine cells growing outside the uterus (endometriosis) and growths in the uterine lining (endometrial polyps).
 Your doctor may diagnose adenomyosis only after he or she determines there are no other causes for your signs and symptoms.